 This spiritual island is known for its serene beaches and lovely greenery, but it’s a great place for spiritual rejuvenation.
-The movie Eat, Pray, Love gave a glimpse into the spiritual life one can lead in Bali – from visit healers, practising yoga and indulging in organic eating – Bali is the perfect spiritual destination.
+Also, the movie Eat, Pray, Love gave a glimpse into the spiritual life one can lead in Bali – from visit healers, practicing yoga and indulging in organic eating – Bali is the perfect spiritual destination.

 Other places to visit: Tanah Lot, Pura Besakih, Ululate Temple, Sanur, and much more.

 Next up on the the list of spiritual destinations to visit is Cambodia.
 This Buddhist country offers a journey of enlightenment to its visitors and is home to the famous temple Angkor Wat.